jeffkarr/Jeff-Karr-Portfolio/README.md

-# Jeff-Karr-Portfolio
+# Welcome to the Jeff Karr Portfolio.
-Jeff is a full stack web developer located in Belton, Missouri.
-This site is intended to showcase my recent open source projects and to introduce myself.
+A personal website used to develop a portfolio of recent projects and to introduce myself to those I work with.